pawanpaudel93/scrapy-ipfs-filecoin/README.md

  FILES_STORE = 'lh://files' # For LightHouse
  FILES_STORE = 'es://files' # For Pinata
  FILES_STORE = 'pn://files' # For Moralis
- FILES_STORE = "s3://bucket-name/files/"  # For Filebase or other s3 compatible services
+  # For Filebase or other s3 compatible services
+  # Here bucket-name can be your bucket name created and folder-name can be a scraping specific folder to store your files
+ FILES_STORE = "s3://bucket-name/folder-name/files/"
  ```

  For more info regarding ImagesPipeline and FilesPipline.
 [See here](https://docs.scrapy.org/en/latest/topics/media-pipeline.html)